LightWeightCodeWorks/Discord-YouTube-Alerts-Bot/README.md

 ## Features

-- Uses three easy to configure slash commands to add, remove or list channel IDs being tracked
+- Uses easy to configure slash commands to add, remove or list channel IDs being tracked
 - Custom messages can be created when the bot shares a new video
 - Tune the frequency of checking videos with a customizable cron job
 - Uses environment variables to safely store your Discord Token, YouTube API Key, and Bot's Client ID (Used for registering commands)